-Ron Lewis is in his fifth season as the wide receivers coach at Baldwin Wallace University in 2019.
+Ron Lewis enters his sixth season as the wide receivers coach at Baldwin Wallace University in 2020.

 While at Rocky River, Lewis led the Pirates to their first-ever OHSAA (Ohio High School Athletic Association) State Playoff appearance in 2006 and their first-ever playoff victory in 2007.